 Germans are urged to ration gas.
 “We are in the midst of a gas crisis,” according to economy and climate minister Robert Habeck.
 “From now on, gas is a scarce asset.”
-Russia has reduced supplies to what is its largest customer in the EU in anger over the bloc’s support for Ukraine.
+Russia has reduced supplies to what used to be its largest customer in the EU in anger over the bloc’s support for Ukraine.

 All consumers, whether in industry, in public institutions or private households, should reduce their gas consumption as much as possible, so that we can make it through the winter.

-Habeck is auctioning gas supplies to industry to incentivize businesses to curb consumption, providing €15 billion in credit to pay for non-Russian gas supplies and reopening mothballed coal power plants.
+Habeck is auctioning gas supplies to industry to incentivize conservation, providing €15 billion in credit to pay for non-Russian gas supplies and reopening mothballed coal power plants.

-If Russia cuts off gas completely, Habeck fears the economic impact could be “worse than the COVID pandemic.”
-The Green party leader has likened a Russian gas stop to a “Lehman Brothers effect,” referring to the American investment bank whose collapse triggered the 2008 financial collapse.
+If Russia cut off gas completely, Habeck fears the economic impact would be “worse than the COVID pandemic.”
+The Green party leader has likened a Russian gas stop to a “Lehman Brothers effect.”
+The American investment bank’s collapse triggered the 2008 financial crisis.

-Yet even now, he will not contemplate keeping Germany’s three remaining nuclear plants, which provide 5 percent of the country’s electricity, in operation.
+Yet even now, Habeck will not keep Germany’s three remaining nuclear plants, which provide 5 percent of its electricity, online.
 They are slated to be retired at the end of the year.

 I’m in favor of nuclear power anyway.
 It’s clean, safe, and allows us to become independent of oil- and gas-exporting dictators.

-Switching off plants, though, that are only a few decades old and when faced with economic collapse (Habeck’s words) and people freezing to death (which happened across Central Europe when Russia last cut off gas supplies in 2008-9), is inexplicable.
+Switching off plants, though, that are only a few decades old, and on the brink of economic calamity (Habeck’s words) and people freezing to death (which happened across Central Europe when Russia last cut off gas supplies in 2008-9), is inexplicable.

 Habeck said German gas reserves are filled to 58 percent, and he’s not on track to meet his 90-percent target for December.

 Before the war, Germany got between 10 and 15 percent of its electricity, and a quarter of its total energy (including heating), from burning gas.
 It has almost no domestic production.
 Germany is the world’s largest importer of natural gas by volume.
-55 percent of Germany’s gas is imported from Russia.
-Norway, with 30 percent, is its second-largest supplier.
+55 percent of German gas is imported from Russia.
+Norway, with 30 percent, is the second supplier.

-Russia has more than halved gas supplies through the underwater Nord Stream pipeline in recent weeks, blaming maintenance work.
+Russia has more than halved gas supplies through the underwater Nord Stream pipeline in recent weeks, blaming maintenance.
 It has also cut off or reduced deliveries to Denmark, Poland and the Netherlands, which normally reexport gas to Germany.

 Firing up old coal plants reduces the dependence on gas for electricity, but not for heating.
 That affects households, but also chemical and steel industries, which cannot operate without gas.
 (Long term, their alternative is green hydrogen — but that requires more green energy.)